WarlockW/uer/CLUE-MRC.md

                                     --seq_length 64 --max_choices_num 10 \
                                     --embedding word_pos_seg --encoder transformer --mask fully_visible
 ```
+Notice that *postprocess_chid_predictions* function is used at inference stage which is important for the performance on ChID dataset.

 ### C3
 The example of fine-tuning and doing inference on C3 dataset with [*mixed_corpus_bert_large_model.bin*](https://share.weiyun.com/5G90sMJ):